carlos-villarreal7/carlos-villarreal7/README.md

 # About Me!

-Business Administration professional with a background in finance and marketing, currently pursuing a Master’s in Data Analytics in Canada.
+Business Administration professional with a background in **finance and marketing**, currently pursuing a **Master’s in Data Analytics in Canada**.
 Skilled in leveraging data to drive strategic decisions and bridge the gap between business and technology.

 ##  Skills & Tools